-Granite Gorge is a privately owned nature park near Mareeba.
-It is the kind of hidden treasure that most people are surprised to discover and it’s definitely a must-do if you’re touring the Cairns Tablelands with children.
+Popular with daytrippers and campers, Granite Gorge is a privately owned nature park near Mareeba with stunning scenery and lots to see and do, especially if you’re touring the Cairns Tablelands with children.

 Colleen Bryde is the lucky owner who gets to call this beautiful property her backyard.
 The striking scenery and rich wildlife have been luring tourists since 1977.

 Many of them pop in for a quick look at the wallabies on their way through on a tour although it is also very popular with birdwatchers who come for the extensive range of savannah bird life in the park.

 However if you only pop in for an hour just to see the wallabies you’ll be missing out.
 There’s much more fun to be had if you stay longer and go prepared.

 Here’s our tips on things to do at Granite Gorge Nature Park: